JoshuaEnglish/pyxmlcheck/doc/wrap.rst

     :platform: All
 .. moduleauthor:: Josh English <Joshua.R.English@gmail.com>

-wrap
+Wrap
 ====================

-The wrap object is not derived from XCheck, but wraps a regular Python object around the Element object.
+The Wrap object is not derived from XCheck, but wraps a regular Python object around an Element object.

-The ad
+:class:`Wrap`